go.to//

 During 1985 Björn and Benny recorded a new pop album with the brother-&-sister group "Gemini".
 The both singers had participated in the "Chess"-project and both were close friends to the ABBA family.

-The album and single were successful in Scandinavia but not in Europe.
-The sales were poor and Gemini did not achieve any big success.
+The album and single were successful in Scandinavia but not in Europe where the sales were poor and Gemini did not achieve any big success.

 Alla Pugacheva in Sweden